darrenoakey/openafter/README.md

 ## Purpose

-`openafter` is a simple utility to open a specified URL or file after a given delay, without blocking the current terminal.
+The `openafter` script opens a specified URL or file after a given delay, without blocking the terminal.

 ## Usage